Zeronet01/HelloKitty/README.md

 We would like to use the data to predict the next period time and also the correlation between sypmtoms with period.
 Questions we would expect to answer by our analysis including:

 1).
-What's the upcoming period?
+When's the upcoming period?
 2).
-What's the correlation between several sypmtoms with period.
+What's the correlation between several sypmtoms with period?
 3).
 Whether there is any symptom's impact on period?

 The data was quite messy.
 We removed users with records less than 3.
 For users with only 1 or 2 incontinuous records, we will predict the upcoming period according to the last period and the period length provided by users.